Documentation

 Event-triggered workflows consume event quota each time they're triggered.
 High-volume workflows can quickly use your monthly event allocation.

-Example: A "cart_abandoned" workflow triggered 100,000 times/month = 100k events consumed.
-On the Free plan (10k events), this would hit your limit in 3 days.
-Consider upgrading to Pro (500k events) for high-traffic workflows.
+Example: A "cart_abandoned" workflow triggered 10,000 times/month = 10k events consumed.
+On the Free plan (2k events), this would exceed your limit.
+Consider upgrading to Starter (50k events) or Pro (250k events) for high-traffic workflows.

 Example: Cart Abandonment